Herman Chernoff

 Herman Chernoff (born July 1, 1923) is an American applied mathematician, statistician and physicist.
-He was formerly a professor at University of Illinois Urbana–Champaign, Stanford, and MIT, currently emeritus at Harvard University.
+He was formerly a professor at University of Illinois Urbana-Champaign, Stanford, and MIT, currently emeritus at Harvard University.

 Early life and education

-Herman Chernoff's parents were Pauline and Max Chernoff, Jewish immigrants from Russia.
+Herman Chernoff's parents were Pauline and Max Chernoff, Jewish immigrants from the Russian Empire.
 He studied at Townsend Harris High School and earned a B.S. in mathematics from the City College of New York in 1943.
 He attended graduate school at Brown University, earning an M.Sc. in applied mathematics in 1945, and a Ph.D. in applied mathematics in 1948 under the supervision of Abraham Wald.

 Recognition

 Chernoff became a fellow of the American Academy of Arts and Sciences in 1974, and was elected to the National Academy of Sciences in 1980.
-In 1987 he was selected for the Wilks Memorial Award by the American Statistical Association, and in 2012 he was made an inaugural fellow of the American Mathematical Society.
+In 1987, he was selected for the Wilks Memorial Award by the American Statistical Association, and in 2012, he was made an inaugural fellow of the American Mathematical Society.

+Personal life

+Herman Chernoff's met his future wife, Judith, when they were both graduate students at Brown University in 1945, and married her in 1947.
+She died at the age of 98 on June 9, 2023.
+At the time of her death they were believed to be the oldest couple living in Massachusetts.

+Chernoff turned 100 on July 1, 2023.